 Unfortunately, in 1935, the same time that MacKenzie was designing Augusta with Bobby Jones, the Lahinch committee decided that his greens were too tough for the average golfer.
 John Burke was granted the remit to flatten them out.
 Happily, in 1999, Martin Hawtree knowledgably reinstated MacKenzie’s characteristics, completing Lahinch’s restoration.

 Lahinch is an enchanting place to play golf.
 It’s rugged, distinctive, unusually varied and immensely entertaining.
-It’s a traditional out and back layout, situated next to the lovely beach of Liscannor Bay.
+This traditional out and back layout is situated next to the lovely beach of Liscannor Bay.

 Each September, Lahinch hosts the South of Ireland Championship, an annual occurrence since 1895.
 The “South” is a matchplay competition, which attracts many spectators and some great amateur golfers, although it is unlikely that anybody will beat John Burke’s record.
 The “King of Lahinch” was the South of Ireland champion 11 times between 1928 and 1946.

 Views across the bay from the 3rd are uplifting.
 This 446-yard par four, has a blind drive to a hidden fairway and the approach to the green is obscured by a hill on the right.
 The 4th is a short par five named Klondyke.
 It's one of the most unusual holes in golf and an Old Tom speciality.
 The tee shot needs to find a narrow rippled fairway located in a valley between dunes.
 A blind second shot then has to negotiate Klondyke, a towering sand dune that straddles the fairway some 200 yards away from the green.
 It's certainly a quirky hole but it's also very memorable.